transmissions11/survive2020/README.md

 ```
 *Replace metal with `vulkan` if you are on Windows.*

-# Notes/Acknowledgements:
+# Notes:

-- The game's audio and visual assets are still WIP.
+- Many of the game's audio and visual assets are still WIP and may be replaced in the future.
-- All visual assets are placeholders waiting to be replaced with higher quality artwork.

 - **More levels/abilities may be added in the future.**